mave89/Datalake/README.md

 ## Downloading tweets

-It's time to download some tweets now.
+It's time to download some tweets now!
 The python script ```downloadTweets.py``` has a ```--help``` tag that you can use to see your options.
-But if you don't provide any, it will use the hashtag "#donaldtrump" and download tweets containing that hashtag.
+But if you don't provide any, it will use the hashtag ```#donaldtrump``` and download tweets containing that hashtag.

 ```
 python Tweets/downloadTweets.py --help
 ```

-In our case, we downloaded any many free tweets as possible containing ```#donaldtrump```.
-CSV file ```donaldtrump-tweets.csv``` has all the data we collected.
+In our case, we downloaded as many free tweets as possible containing ```#donaldtrump```.
+CSV file ```donaldtrump-tweets.csv``` has all the data we collected that you find in the ```Data``` folder.

 Next step is to put this data into a Hive table.
 The advantage of doing this is that Hive ultimately stores data onto HDFS that provides scalability, fault tolerance, high availability, etc..

 ```
 ./Tweets/moveTweets_to_HiveDB.bash /home/ubuntu/git/Datalake/Data/donaldtrump-tweets.csv
 ```
-The screenshot below shows table tweets holding our data.
-It has 14 columns eaching saving a part of tweet data that we pulled using the Twitter API.
+The screenshot below shows the table ```tweets``` holding our data.
+It has 14 columns eaching saving a part of tweet data that we previously pulled using the Twitter API.

 ![alt text](https://github.com/faizabidi/Datalake/blob/master/Screenshots/Hive_DB.png)

+## Visualizations

-Next step is to connect our Hiveserver2 with Tableau.
+The next step is to connect our Hiveserver2 with Tableau.
 You need to have Tableau installed and also have the corresponding ODBC drivers from Hortonworks.
 In my case, I downloaded the OSX drivers from Hortonwork's website - https://hortonworks.com/downloads/#data-platform.
 Once you have the driver, you can connect using user ```ubuntu``` or whatever user you created and your ```pem``` file.
 Then extract the schema and the table in Tableau and you'll get all your data loaded as shown below.

 ![alt text](https://github.com/faizabidi/Datalake/blob/master/Screenshots/Tableau_Data_Load.png)

-## Visualizations

 Finally, we did some basic analysis on top of this data using Tableau.
 Below are 4 links to the visualizations we drew.
 Note that all this data is only for the period between Oct 4 to Oct 13, 2018 since I was using the free version of Twitter API that limits how much data you can scrape for free.